What is sun gazing?

 Preserving your vision health

-With such significant threats to your vision possible, eye health experts recommend protecting your eyes from the sun as opposed to gazing straight into it.
-Protecting your vision is simple and can be done in the following ways:
+With such significant threats to your vision possible, eye care professionals recommend protecting your eyes from the sun as opposed to gazing straight into it.
+Protecting your vision is important and can be done in the following ways:

-• Wear eye protection.
-Experts suggest sunglasses with 100% UV protection to block the sun’s harmful rays.
+- Wear eye protection.
+Eye care professionals suggest sunglasses with 100% UV protection to block the sun’s harmful rays.

-The choice to sun gaze is yours, but it should be done cautiously and at your own peril.
-If you experience pain or changes to your vision after looking directly into the sun, contact your eye doctor immediately to have your eyes examined.
+If you experience pain or changes to your vision after possibly looking directly into the sun, contact your eye doctor immediately to have your eyes examined.

 READ NEXT: What is solar maculopathy?